 - Just put it up any photo of yourself that you find on your Facebook!
 Really take the time to find ones that show your best self.

-your photos should show the right side of you
+Your photos should show the best version of yourself

 Your photos must be a good representation of what you’re looking for.
 Let’s say you don’t want a guy that’s really into partying and going to clubs.
 Then you don’t want photos of yourself all dressed up and ready for a night on the town.

 If you want a guy who’s into taking your dog on a hike, post a photo of you and your dog on a hike.
 It’s not rocket science here people!